Jithnuka/Jithnuka/README.md

 ### 🚀 About Me

 I am an **Associate Software Engineer** with a strong interest in **Applied AI, Backend Engineering, and Full Stack Development**.
-I enjoy building scalable software systems and intelligent applications that solve real-world problems and deliver measurable business value.
+I enjoy building scalable software systems and intelligent applications that solve real world problems and deliver measurable business value.

 * 🎓 **Education:**